Social and Behavioral Sciences

 Students wanting to pursue the Community Response and Mental Health concentration should complete the necessary paperwork so that it appears on their MaineStreet academic plan.

-Students meet all University and SBS requirements as listed in the BA.
+Students meet all University and SBS requirements as listed in the BA (See BA Page).
 For their six required SBS electives, students select one course from each category below.

 Category 1: Biological bases of behavior in health and illness